 What if we are already saved?
 What if we are already worthy?
 What if we are already accepted?
 What if each of us is an eternal flame that can never be extinguished by darkness?

 Who are we without our story?
 Who are we without our fears and resentment?
 Who are we without our struggles?
 Who are we without our abilities and achievements?
 Who are we without our knowledge and qualifications?
 Who are we without autism?

 Autism simply is; it is nothing to be proud of, nothing to be ashamed of.
 The world simply is; there is nothing to be hated, nothing to be praised.
 We simply are; there is nothing to be condemned, nothing to be celebrated.
 Only when we leave behind our delusional fake stories and awaken to the real world, can we truly find freedom and forgiveness.
 Only when we let go of our self-imposed limitations can we release our full potential.

 I believe that the autistic community needs “Autistics For Forgiveness” – a campaign of love and peace to create opportunities for autistics to forgive those who have mistreated them, and to ask for forgiveness from those who they have inadvertently offended.

-Sometimes people forget that we are all human.
-We forgot who we really are, and what other people are really about.
+Sometimes we forgot that we are all human.
+We forgot who we really are and our relationship with others.
 We forgot about why we are here on this “Earth-walk”.
-Even now, I have to keep reminding myself that everything that we see, hear, touch, taste, smell or sense is a gift to us.
-It is only when we think it is something else that it shows up that way.
+We forgot that everything we see, hear, touch, taste, smell or sense is a gift to us.
+It is only when we think the gift is something else that it shows up that way.